Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 Pay-per-click ads help you connect with leads you might not reach through organic channels.
 Platforms like Google Ads put your agency in front of users actively searching for services.

-Discovery platforms like Facebook or LinkedIn create demand by introducing your offer to users who may not have been looking—yet.
+Discovery platforms like Facebook or LinkedIn create demand by introducing your offer to users who may not have been looking for it—yet.

 6. Work with the right influencers